 Looking back on your own childhood, you probably don’t have too many memories of throwing tantrums when you couldn’t have more broccoli at dinner time, and you probably didn’t beg your parents to put more lettuce in the shopping cart, either.
-But just because healthy eating takes a little extra effort sometimes, doesn’t mean that there aren’t easy ways to ensure that Baby gets a steady supply of a variety of healthy vitamins and minerals from his diet.
+But just because healthy eating takes a little extra effort sometimes, doesn’t mean that there aren’t easy ways to ensure that Baby gets a steady supply of a variety of healthy vitamins and minerals from their diet.

 What does a balanced diet for a toddler look like?

 - Serve a variety of foods within the food groups: Even two foods from the same food group can provide totally different nutrients.
 It’s fine to repeat foods – in fact, it’s unavoidable – but make sure to mix up the different kinds of foods from each food group that you serve Baby at meals.
-This can help him get comfortable trying new foods while providing him with an array of nutrients.
+This can help them get comfortable trying new foods while providing them with an array of nutrients.

 - Make checking sodium and sugar levels a regular thing: A lot of foods – especially prepared foods – are surprisingly high in salt and sugar.
 Try to make a habit of reading the nutrition labels on snacks or prepared food, and choose the option that has less sodium and sugar.
 Too much of either isn’t good for a developing toddler, and over time they can throw off a healthy diet.